iaBIH/pr-vue-tutorial/Ubuntu.md

        yarn electron:build

-    to build for different system
+    to build for different system : you need to compile at different systems:

+       // first install dependencies
+       yarn install
+       // build the executable app
+       yarn build